retsyx/amity/README.md

 !!!
 Using Amity may destroy your expensive HDMI equipment.
 Proceed at your own risk !!!

-While Amity has been tested and has worked reliably with the HDMI equipment I have available, there may still be an unexpected risk of unknown bugs.
-Also, when hooking up the hardware, you may make a mistake - this may destroy your HDMI equipment and/or your Raspberry Pi.
+While Amity has been tested and has worked reliably with some HDMI equipment, there may still be a risk from unknown bugs.
+Also, when putting together Amity, you may make a mistake - this may destroy your HDMI equipment and/or your Raspberry Pi.

 !!!
 Using Amity may destroy your expensive HDMI equipment.
 Proceed at your own risk !!!

-### Amity is Not a Universal Remote Control
+### Amity is an HDMI-CEC Controller (Not a Universal Remote)

 Amity is designed for a traditional setup centered around an audio/video receiver (AVR).
 For example, a TV connected to a receiver output, and various playback devices (i.e. media streamers, blu-ray players, and game consoles, etc.) connected to the receiver's inputs.
 When changing the source, the input is changed on the receiver.
 The HDMI-CEC protocol only allows the designated TV to select sources or devices to declare themselves as active sources.
 TVs do not heed arbitrary source selection commands from other devices.
 As a result, Amity cannot select inputs on a TV, and cannot control sources connected directly to a TV, including built-in smart TV apps.
 Similarly, Amity does not support HDMI ARC/eARC.
 If you use smart TV apps or connect devices, other than a receiver, directly to the TV inputs, Amity is not for your system.

 Amity can only control devices that support HDMI-CEC!
-However, devices that don't support HDMI-CEC (old game consoles, for example) can still be facilitated in the home theater.
+However, devices that don't support HDMI-CEC (old game consoles, for example) can still be facilitated.

 ### Amity is a Proof of Concept